isralduke/thatbook/13-chronicles-1.md

 <a name="7:1">7:1</a> The sons of Issachar:

-Tola, Puah, Jashub, and Shimron—four in all.
+Tola, Puah, Jashub, and Shimron — four in all.

 <a name="7:2">7:2</a> The sons of Tola: